l7mp/stunner/doc/MONITORING.md

 ![Prometheus Dashboard](prometheus-dashboard.png)

-Note: some STUNner metrics are not available until they are inactive (e.g., there is no active cluster).
+Note: some STUNner metrics are not available when they are inactive (e.g., there is no active cluster).

 #### Check Prometheus data source in Grafana